 You might be unaware of the face so far that object properties can be of two types.
 Own properties and the properties object inherits from its prototypes.
 The above example grandchild only has one property, city and it inherits the rest of them from its prototypes down the chain.
 You see, no error there.
 This is because the JavaScript parser looks for the property or method in the object, and in case not found starts to look down the prototype chain one by one.
 Due to this fact, you can overwrite certain properties in an object.

-Methods of Object Oriented Programming in JavaScript
+Methods of Object-Oriented Programming in JavaScript

 In JavaScript, there are several ways to implement Object-Oriented Programming (OOP).
 The three main approaches are: